Albert Sabin

 Albert Bruce Sabin (/ˈseɪbɪn/ SAY-bin; born Abram Saperstejn; August 26, 1906 – March 3, 1993) was a Polish-American medical researcher, best known for developing the oral polio vaccine, which has played a key role in nearly eradicating the disease.
-In 1969–1972, he served as the president of the Weizmann Institute of Science in Israel.

 Biography

-Abram Saperstejn was born in Białystok, Russian Empire (before and since 1918 in Poland), to Polish-Jewish parents, Jacob Saperstejn and Tillie Krugman.
+Abram Saperstejn was born in Białystok, Russian Empire (before and since 1918 in Poland), to Polish-Jewish parents, Jacob Saperstejn and Tauba Krugman.
 In 1921, he emigrated with his family on the SS Lapland which sailed from Antwerp to the Port of New York.
-In 1930, he became a naturalized citizen of the United States and changed his name to Albert Bruce Sabin.
 He graduated from high school in Paterson, New Jersey.
+In 1930, he became a naturalized citizen of the United States and officially changed his name to Albert Bruce Sabin.

-Sabin began university in a dentistry program, but was interested in virology and changed majors.
+Sabin began university in a dentistry program, but “developed a terrific compulsion” to do medical research that changed the direction his life would take.
 He received a bachelor's degree in science in 1928 and a medical degree in 1931 from New York University.

 In 1983, Sabin developed calcification of the cervical spine, which caused paralysis and intense pain.
 Sabin revealed in a television interview that the experience had made him decide to spend the rest of his life working on alleviating pain.
 This condition was successfully treated by surgery conducted at Johns Hopkins Hospital in 1992 when Sabin was 86.
-A year later, Sabin died in Washington, D.C., from heart failure.
+A year later, Sabin died in Washington, D.C., from congestive heart failure.